poojahira/literary-analysis/README.md

 The dataset is comprised of 118 New Yorker short fiction stories scraped from: https://www.newyorker.com/magazine/fiction.
 A human readable form of the dataset can be found in the file whole_dataset.csv.

+Common NLP techniques are used like Parts of Speech parsing, Named Entity Recognition parsing, word counts, Tf-IDF, pattern analysis, classification using a Multilayer Perceptron Classifier.

 To run the analysis please type

 ```python